0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How are baker fees calculated

+!!!
+Note "Note"

+    Baker service fees depends on both the performance of the individual node and the level of activity on-chain, meaning the number and size of transactions committed in each epoch.
+    It is important for the node operator to keep up to date to keep earning fees.

 Fees for baker service are paid out by the [Fee distribution contract](https://browser.partisiablockchain.com/contracts/04fe17d1009372c8ed3ac5b790b32e349359c2c7e9?tab=state).
 In the state of the contract you can see a collapsed map placed to the right of the field called _epochs_: